-[Figure 1-5-2] Change in the percentage of companies expecting an increase or a decrease in employees over the next 3 years (all industries)
+[Fig. 1-5-2] Change in the percentage of companies expecting an increase or a decrease in employees over the next 3 years (all industries)

-- Note 1) Increase: Percentage of companies responding over 0%, No change: Percentage of companies responding 0%, Decrease: Percentage of companies responding less than 0%. - Note 2) The "next 3 years" means that, for example, the "next 3 years" for the FY2016 survey represents the period from FY2017 to FY2019. - Note 3) The survey for the rate of change in overall employees started from FY1992. - Note 4) The FY2003 survey shows the answers of "regular employees" only.
+Note 1) Increase: Percentage of companies responding over 0%, No change: Percentage of companies responding 0%, Decrease: Percentage of companies responding less than 0%.

+Note 2) The "next 3 years" means that, for example, the "next 3 years" for the FY2017 survey represents the period from FY2018 to FY2020.

+Note 3) The survey for the rate of change in overall employees started from FY1992.

+Note 4) The FY2003 survey shows the answers of "regular employees" only.
 (The FY2003 survey was conducted for "regular employees" and "part-time, temporary employees.")

-(3) Number of full-time employees

-- The percentage of listed companies that increased full-time employees (all industries) among their employees for the "past 3 years" (average of FY2014-FY2016) was 63.2%, up from the previous year's survey result (57.4%). - The percentage of listed companies expecting to increase full-time employees (all industries) among their employees over the "next 3 years" (average of FY2017-FY2019) was 65.9%, up from the previous year's survey result (61.7%).
-This was the highest level since the FY2007 survey result (66.5%).

-[Figure 1-5-3] Change in the percentage of companies that increased or decreased full-time employees among their employees for the past 3 years (all industries)
+[Fig. 1-5-3] Change in the percentage of companies that increased or decreased full-time employees among their employees for the past 3 years (all industries)

-- Note 1) Increase: Percentage of companies responding over 0%, No change: Percentage of companies responding 0%, Decrease: Percentage of companies responding less than 0%. - Note 2) The "past 3 years" means that, for example, the "past 3 years" for the FY2016 survey represents the period from FY2014 to FY2016. - Note 3) The survey for the rate of change in regular employees (among overall employees) started from FY2005. - Note 4) The item name "regular employees" was changed to "full-time employees" in FY2016.
+- Note 1) Increase: Percentage of companies responding over 0%, No change: Percentage of companies responding 0%, Decrease: Percentage of companies responding less than 0%. - Note 2) The "past 3 years" means that, for example, the "past 3 years" for the FY2017 survey represents the period from FY2015 to FY2017. - Note 3) The survey for the rate of change in full-time employees (among overall employees) started from FY2005. - Note 4) The item name "regular employees" was changed to "full-time employees" in FY2016.

-[Figure 1-5-4] Change in the percentage of companies expecting an increase or a decrease in full-time employees among their employees over the next 3 years (all industries)
+[Fig. 1-5-4] Change in the percentage of companies expecting an increase or a decrease in full-time employees among their employees over the next 3 years (all industries)

-- Note 1) Increase: Percentage of companies responding over 0%, No change: Percentage of companies responding 0%, Decrease: Percentage of companies responding less than 0%. - Note 2) The "next 3 years" means that, for example, the "next 3 years" for the FY2016 survey represents the period from FY2017 to FY2019. - Note 3) The survey for the rate of change in regular employees (among overall employees) started from FY2005. - Note 4) The item name "regular employees" was changed to "full-time employees" in FY2016.
+- Note 1) Increase: Percentage of companies responding over 0%, No change: Percentage of companies responding 0%, Decrease: Percentage of companies responding less than 0%. - Note 2) The "next 3 years" means that, for example, the "next 3 years" for the FY2017 survey represents the period from FY2018 to FY2020. - Note 3) The survey for the rate of change in full-time employees (among overall employees) started from FY2005. - Note 4) The item name "regular employees" was changed to "full-time employees" in FY2016.